Hello!

 Events

-I love giving talks, and I’ve spoken at the Art Gallery of Ontario about the visual history of tarot, Canzine about the history of magical zines, and for the Toronto District School Board about witchy artifacts.
+I love sharing ideas through talks and presentations, and I’ve spoken at the Art Gallery of Ontario about the visual history of tarot, the Memorial University of Newfoundland about community archives, and for the Toronto District School Board about witchy artifacts.

 Exhibitions